Interpretable ECG Analysis for Myocardial Infarction Detection through Counterfactuals: Previous Work on Counterfactuals

 \section{Previous Work on Counterfactuals}

 Exploring human-centric explanations, counterfactuals consider hypothetical "what if" scenarios, offering insights across diverse domains, including philosophy, psychology, and AI \cite{miller2019explanation, starr2019counterfactuals}.
 This concept is particularly relevant in medicine, where understanding alternate outcomes could guide patient-specific decisions.
 AI research has progressively focused on counterfactual generation to personalize responses based on historical cases, thereby enhancing the explanatory depth of ML models \cite{wachter2017counterfactual, mothilal2020explaining, chou2022counterfactuals}.
-Guidotti's review \cite{guidotti2022counterfactual} and Verma et al.'s survey \cite{verma2020counterfactual} offer comprehensive overviews of counterfactual algorithms in ML, with growing interest in their application within ECG analysis \cite{delaney2021instance, li2022motif, todo2023counterfactual}.
+Guidotti's review \cite{guidotti2022counterfactual} and Verma et al.'s survey \cite{verma2020counterfactual} offer comprehensive overviews of counterfactual algorithms in ML, with growing interest in their application to ECG data \cite{delaney2021instance, li2022motif, todo2023counterfactual}.
 The DiCE algorithm, known for its user-friendliness, has been adopted for generating diverse counterfactual explanations \cite{mothilal2020explaining}.

-Counterfactual reasoning extends to fields like finance, medicine, and decision-making, highlighting the versatility of this approach in evaluating future possibilities for individuals \cite{wang2021counterfactual, fogel2006disposition, yang2020generating, hofler2005causal, waters2014grade, andini2017targeting}.
+Counterfactual reasoning extends to fields like finance and various other areas of medicine, where effective decision-making is crucial, highlighting the versatility of this approach in evaluating future possibilities for individuals \cite{fogel2006disposition, yang2020generating, hofler2005causal, wang2021counterfactual, waters2014grade, andini2017targeting}.
 Initial conceptual trade-offs involve the practicality of altering immutable characteristics, such as gender or age, for generating realistic scenarios.
 Nonetheless, recent algorithms have improved in creating plausible counterfactuals without resorting to unrealistic changes, also allowing the examination of potential biases related to gender, race, or age \cite{mikolajczyk2021towards}.

+Table \ref{literature} summarizes key studies applying counterfactual methods to ECG data, providing a comparative perspective on datasets, methodologies, and validation approaches.